Chrismarsh/CHM/docs/checkpointing.rst

 The savestate occurs at the end of the timestep, so the resume time will be one timestep into the future, i.e., the next timestep.

+UGRID rotation state (active output file and rotation cadence) is stored in the checkpoint metadata.
+On resume, CHM continues writing to the active ugrid file and keeps the original rotation cadence even though internal timestep counters restart at zero.

 The make use of checkpointing, a module must implement the ``checkpoint(mesh& domain,  netcdf& chkpt)`` and ``load_checkpoint(mesh& domain, netcdf& chkpt)`` methods.